wailsapp/docsv1/content/guides/windows.md

 | `<input type="data">`  | [JQuery Datepicker](https://jqueryui.com/datepicker/) |

 ## Troubleshooting

+### My app has no dev console - I'm flying blind!

+As of wails v1.8.1-pre7, there is is a build flag that will inject firebug lite into your app.
+Build using `wails build -d -firebug` to enable this feature.

 ### My app works with `wails serve` but not `wails build`.
 Why?